hailo-ai/hailo-apps-infra/doc/usage_of_all_pipelines.md

 # Pipeline Usage Guide

 This guide covers how to run  AI pipelines in the Hailo Apps Infrastructure repository.

-The repo contains 6 main computer vision applications that can be executed through various methods.
+These pipelines are meant to be used as a building block for youre final project, For more info [development guide](app_development.md)

 ## Available Pipelines